versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DataConsumer.md

 <section markdown="1">

-A consumer represents a [SCTP](https://tools.ietf.org/html/rfc4960) data source being forwarded from a mediasoup router to an endpoint.
+A data consumer represents a [SCTP](https://tools.ietf.org/html/rfc4960) data source being forwarded from a mediasoup router to an endpoint.
 It's created on top of a transport that defines how the data messages are carried.

 </section>